jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

     def reverseAppend[A](l1: MyList[A], l2: MyList[A]): MyList[A] =
       ???
 ```
-4. Implement `countEven` and `totalLength` using `foldLeft`. `CountEven` takes a list of integers and returns the number of even integers in the list; `totalLength` takes a list of strings and return the sum of each string’s length.
+4. Implement `countEven` and `totalLength` using `foldLeft`. `CountEven` takes a list of integers and returns the number of even integers in the list; `totalLength` takes a list of strings and return the sum of each string's length.

 ```scala
     val countEven: MyList[Int] => Int =